NChart3D Tutorial

 Introduction

-This tutorial will show you how to install NChart3D framework and build a simple project that displays some random data, how to customize the appearance of charts and how to manage the selection of data.
-This tutorial is partially based on the samples provided on the NChart3D macOS .dmg that can be downloaded here.
+This tutorial will show you how to build a simple project using NChart3D that displays some random data, how to customize the appearance of charts and how to manage the selection of data.
+This tutorial is partially based on the samples provided on the NChart3D macOS DMG that can be downloaded here.

 At the end of this tutorial you will be able to create a simple application that looks like this: